KareemSab278/ordering_system/README.md

 Also check `src-tauri/src/motion_sensor.rs` for the Tauri-side listener if you need to match the pin used by the Rust bridge.

+### NFC Reader (MFRC522) (Wiring & Notes)

+- The NFC reader is connected via SPI to the Raspberry Pi and uses `/dev/spidev0.0` in the Rust listener.
+- The MFRC522 module is read by `src-tauri/src/nfc.rs` and emits `nfc-admin-found` for allowlisted tags or `nfc-unknown-tag` for any other tag.
+- Admin tags are currently hard-coded in `src-tauri/src/nfc.rs` and mapped to the admin access path used by the frontend.
+- If an admin tag is recognised, the app opens the admin modal and resets the screen saver state.
+- If an unknown tag is detected, the frontend shows a short notification instead of granting access.
+- Confirm the SPI wiring, power rails, and ground connections before powering the reader.

 ### Flask Cannot Connect to Serial Port